Sangagiri

-Sangagiri is a panchayat town in Salem district in the Indian state of Tamil Nadu.
+Sangagiri is a Municipality in Salem district in the Indian state of Tamil Nadu.
 It is situated on the National Highway 544, on the Coimbatore - Salem section.

 Sangagiri is known for Sangagiri fort, lorries and lorry building industries.
 It is the headquarters of Sangagiri revenue district comprising Edappadi.
 It is also headquarters of Sangagiri educational district.

 Etymology

 Sangagiri, pronounced as San-ga-giri in Tamil.
 Sangu means conch and Giri means hill.

 History

 In sangam age, Sangagiri was comes under Mazhanadu.
 It was also called as Kundrathur.
 Sangagiri Fort was built in the 15th century by the Vijayanagar empire.
 It was later under the control of Dheeran Chinnamalai and Tippu Sultan before the British annexed it to their territory.
 Dheeran Chinnamalai was hanged by the British at Sangagiri Fort on 31 July 1805.
 The fort later served as a British tax storage facility for Kongu Nadu and the town developed around it.